-We are interested in your stories about the shift to remote instruction and learning, studying and working from home, working at off-campus jobs, the impact of closing residence halls and other campus services, the ways you and your friends and family are staying in touch during this period of physical distancing and self-quarantining.
+We are interested in your stories about the shift to remote instruction and learning, studying and working from home, working at off-campus jobs, the impact of closing residence halls and other campus services, the ways you and your friends and family stayed in touch during the period of physical distancing and self-quarantining.

-The entire situation has been a first for this university – a university that is over 192 years old.
+The entire situation was a first for this university – a university that is over 197 years old.
 The University Archives regularly receives records from university offices, departments, and organizations, which reflect their activities and viewpoints.
 In addition to what we are regularly receiving, the University Archives would like to capture the personal viewpoints of the people who make up the campus community.

 How you record your thoughts and experiences is up to you.
 You can write in a journal, create poetry, record voice memos, save your social media posts, take photos and/or videos of life as you see it, create multimedia works of digital storytelling.